8th Gen iPad First Impressions | CNN Underscored

 Yes, we’ve spent roughly the past 24 hours with the new entry-level iPad.
 It’s the eighth-gen iPad and replaces the seventh-gen iPad after just over a year on the market.
 To say we really liked that tablet would be a bit of an understatement.
 We found it to bring extreme value, called it the best overall choice for a tablet and found that iPadOS continued to bring new experiences with it.

-Apple clearly saw our opinion, other media and, of course, consumers like you, because the eighth-gen model doesn’t break those core features and promises of a $329 iPad.
+Apple clearly saw our opinion, other media coverage and, of course, the thoughts of consumers, because the eighth-gen model doesn’t break those core features and promises of a $329 iPad.
 It keeps the same price and a design that we like to call a classic.
 But to quote Bruce Springsteen, it’s “chrome-wheeled” on the outside and “fuel-injected” on the inside.

 Let’s talk about what’s under the hood